baptistemz/mecano/README.md

 ### Auth endpoints

 The authentications endpoints will respond "client", "uid", "access-token" and "expiry" headers.
 Your requests to protected endpoints must have these headers to prove the user who is making the requests is well authenticated.
 After each request to a protected endpoint, the "access-token" sent in response will change.
-So the default headers of the client must change between each of these requests.
+So the default headers of the client must be updated between each of these requests.

 * ```POST /api/auth/sign_in``` To create a new session.
 Accepts ```email:string``` and ```password:string``` params.
 * ```POST /api/auth``` To create a new user.
 Accepts ```first_name:string```, ```last_name:string```, ```email:string```, ```password:string```, ```password_confirmation:string``` params.